Ahead of Italy v Bosnia: Do Retegui, Politano and Barella deserve to play in the World Cup play-off final more than Pio, Palestra and Cristante? | Goal.com South Africa

 Translated by

-Ahead of Italy v Bosnia: Do Retegui, Politano and Barella deserve to play in the World Cup play-off final more than Pio, Palestra and Cristante?
+Ahead of Bosnia v Italy: Do Retegui, Politano and Barella deserve to play in the World Cup play-off final more than Esposito, Palestra and Cristante?

 POLITANO OR PALESTRA?